mitchpaulus/stsd/README.md

 ### Data Page Format

+List of encoded days.
-Can either be a dictionary/run length encoding, or Huffman coding.
+Days can be compressed using either be a dictionary/run length encoding, or Huffman coding.

+Begins with

+- 2 bytes: total number of days in page

+For each encoded day:

 Begins with:
     - 2 byte day Id (Indexed from Jan 1, of start year, default 2000)
-    - 2 byte time Id (0 indexed)
+    - 2 byte day type Id (0 indexed)

 Then followed with either a dictionary/run length encoding, or Huffman coding.